|2020 Edition||Download print version (PDF)|

 Trade in goods and services

-Czechia is the Member State with the 4th highest trade integration in the single market for goods.
-Its trade integration in services is only slightly above the EU average.
-In 2017, both indicators decreased.
+Czechia is the Member State with the 4th highest trade integration in the single market for goods, while its trade integration in services is only slightly above the EU average.
+In 2018, however, trade integration in goods decreased, while trade integration in services saw a slight increase.

 Foreign Direct Investment (FDI)